HMS Campbell D60 is a Scott-Class Flotilla Leader.

 Feb 40.
 Escort duties for East Coast convoys.

 25 March 40.
 Escort duties with Convoy OG23 on passage to Gibraltar.
 Convoy OG23 was a large convoy of 51 merchant ships and 8 escorts.

 27 March 40.
 Detached from OG23 for escort duties with return Convoy HG23 on passage to Liverpool.
 Convoy HG23 consisted of 37 merchants and 5 escorts and contained cargoes of Wine, Oranges, Tea, Rice, Timber, Iron Ore, Phosphates and even (empty) sand bags.

 April-June 40.
-Detached to support operations off Norway, the Norwegian Campaign which was fought from 9 April to 10
+Detached to support operations off Norway, the Norwegian Campaign.

 22 April 40.
 Sailed from Rosyth with 60 troops and stores for landings at Molde and Andalsnes situated on the Hardangerfjord 140 miles SSW of Oslo.